 - Details of criminal convictions (if the applicant is over 18) – the information you provide will be checked against the UK’s crime databases.

-Speaking with an experienced Immigration Solicitor before making your application can be helpful in providing guidance as to what information to include, ensuring that your application is as strong as it can be.
+Speaking with an experienced Immigration Lawyer before making your application can be helpful in providing guidance as to what information to include, ensuring that your application is as strong as it can be.

 How can my dependents gain settled status?